metaopt/torchopt/docs/source/implicit_diff/implicit_diff.rst

     \boldsymbol{\theta}_{k + 1} = F (\boldsymbol{\phi}, \boldsymbol{\theta}_k).

 This can be seen as a particular case of root of function by defining the mapping function as :math:`T (\boldsymbol{\phi}, \boldsymbol{\theta}^{\prime} (\boldsymbol{\phi})) = F (\boldsymbol{\phi}, \boldsymbol{\theta}^{\prime} (\boldsymbol{\phi}))-\boldsymbol{\theta}^{\prime} (\boldsymbol{\phi})`.
-This can be achieved with:
+This can be implemented with:

 .. code-block:: python